Cost Analysis (Revision 11)

 (Business and Administrative Studies)

 Faculty: Faculty of Business

 ACCT 355 has a Challenge for Credit option.

 ACCT 355 will take you through the details of cost accumulation and product costing, as well as the measurement and identification of relevant costs for managerial decision making, planning, control, and performance measurement.

 Lesson 1 serves as a foundation for the course, providing a general perspective of management accounting and how it relates to financial accounting.
-The first part of the lesson discusses management accounting in a global business environment and describes how the ever-changing business environment has affected the practice of management accounting and the accountant's role in an organization.
+The first part of the lesson discusses the three broad functions of management and the role of management accountants in an organizational structure.
+It also describes how the ever-changing business environment has affected the practice of management accounting and the accountant's role in an organization.
 The second part of Lesson 1 looks at management accounting practices and terminology, and provides an overview of basic concepts in identifying and classifying costs.

 Lessons 2 through 10 are organized according to three themes:

 - Lessons 2 to 4 focus on cost accumulation and product costing for inventory valuation and income determination.
 This theme focuses mainly on assigning costs to products and services to separate costs incurred during a period between costs of goods sold and inventories.